Recognizing Stage 1 Lung Cancer

 2. Radon

 - Radon is a naturally occurring radioactive gas primarily found in soils and rocks, resulting from the decay of uranium.
 Sometimes, radon can seep into basements and cellars through groundwater.
-Exposure to high levels of radium can cause DNA damage and then lead to stage 1 lung cancer.
+Exposure to high levels of radon gas can damage lung tissue DNA and increase lung cancer risk.

 - Passive smoking, meaning when someone is present in a smoking zone, exposes non-smokers to harmful carcinogens.
 These carcinogens damage the DNA present in the lung cells heavily, causing lung cancer.